Karlcxu/KarlChoiReviews/_posts/2011-08-16-Minecraft-PE.md

 ### Overall: 3.5/5 (Good)

 *Notes: A classic, ported onto mobile.
-Fun with friends.
-Let your creativity flow.*
+Fun with friends.*

 *Reviewed on 2/4/2019 - Updated on 3/28/2020*